jlbaron/Chess-Vision/README.md

         train loop functional
-        working to debug rest of transformer forward pass additionally going to add more metrics to better understand training
+        working to debug rest of transformer forward pass additionally going to add more metrics to better understand training then will optimize and train

+TODO:
+        Optimize forward pass
+        analyze trained model